 UOW ranked among the top 150 universities in the world for Law.

 UOW ranks 83rd in the world for Law.Times Higher Education (THE) World University Rankings by subject 2022

 Number 1 in Australia

-UOW postgraduate Law and Paralegal studies ranked number one in Australia for overall educational experience, skills development and teaching quality.The Good Universities Guide 2022
+UOW postgraduate Law and Paralegal studies ranked number one in Australia for overall educational experience, skills development and teaching quality and full-time employment.The Good Universities Guide 2023

 Excellence in Research for Australia (ERA)

 In 2018, Excellence in Research for Australia (ERA) rated the discipline of Law and Legal Studies at the University of Wollongong ‘above world standard’.

 This national survey of academic research was conducted by the Australian Research Council (ARC).
 It is an assessment system that uses a broad range of indicators of research quality, including research outputs, research income and esteem measures, to evaluate the quality of the research and highlight the research strengths of individual universities.

 The majority of UOW Law and Legal Studies research is produced by researchers in three centres based in the Faculty of Business and Law:

 - Transnational Law and Policy Centre and